Ken Starr, whose probe led to Clinton impeachment, dies

-Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment, has died at age 76, his family said Tuesday.
+WASHINGTON (AP) — Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment, died Tuesday at age 76, his family said.

-Starr died at a hospital Tuesday of complications from surgery, according to his former colleague, attorney Mark Lanier.
-He said Starr had been hospitalized in an intensive care unit in Houston for about four months.

 In 2020, he was recruited to the legal team representing President Donald Trump in the nation’s third presidential impeachment trial.